Complete Stock Carb Rebuild Kit - Honda Shadow VT600 & VT750 - Dual Carb

 I have included the stock size main jet as well as a few sizes up, as the bikes are tuned very lean from the factory.
 Should you choose to use the larger jet size you will notice a bit more power in the higher end of the the throttle.
 You can use the same size mains in each carb.

-The VT750 models had several different stock jet sizes over the years, but this kit will cover those variations
+The VT750 models had several different stock jet sizes over the years, but this kit will cover most variations

 You will need to remove the two plastic retainer rings on your stock slide in order to install the new diaphragms.
 A small set of dikes is all that's needed to clip them off.
 Install the diaphragm gently from the top of the slide.
 Be careful they can tear easily if you muscle them too hard or install them from the bottom.
 This diaphragm will hold itself in place in the channel at the top of your slide.
 When re-installing your slides, make sure the vent hole at the bottom of the slide is facing the cylinder head side of the carb.